ChristinaChina/mywebsite/content/en/about/_index.md

 ## Personal Information
 ### Educational Background
-   M.A. in Journalism and Communication\
+   1. M.A. in Journalism and Communication
       Shenzhen University, China, 2022-2025

-   Visiting student in Cultural and Social Anthropology\
-   Philipps University of Marburg, Germany, 2024-2025
+   2. Visiting student in Cultural and Social Anthropology Philipps University of Marburg, Germany, 2024-2025

-   B.A. in Journalism (Radio and Television Studies)\
+   3. B.A. in Journalism (Journalism/Radio and Television Studies)
       Jiangxi Normal University, China, 2018-2022

 ### Contact Details
    Website: zhentinghe.com\